gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw.W  (gcc)

 :samp:`-gnatw.W`
-  *Suppress warnings on unnecessary Warnings Off pragmas*
+  *Suppress warnings on unnecessary Warnings Off pragmas.*

   This switch suppresses warnings for use of `pragma Warnings (Off, ...)`.